A Fall Cruise Along the Gorgeous Charles River

 Fall foliage cruises

-The fall foliage cruises are most popular as New England is well-known for seeing some of the best foliage in the world.
-The gorgeous historical architecture combined with the traditional hues of autumn really leads to some postcard worthy scenery.
+The fall foliage cruises are most popular as New England is well-known for being the leaf peeping capital of the US.
+The gorgeous historical architecture combined with the traditional hues of autumn really leads to some postcard-worthy scenery.
 While peak season typically falls around the 2nd or 3rd week of October, foliage can be a hit or miss depending on the year.
 Although we didn’t see all that much in terms of fall colors, we did enjoy the beautiful river and skyline views.

 About the only foliage we saw the entire trip although our visit fell during typical peak season!